aarnphm/aarnphm.github.io/content/_index.md

 The following are some links you might want to start with:

-- [The bookshelf far away](/books): books I have read, currently reading, or to be read in near future.
+- [Bookshelf](/books): books I have read, currently reading, or to be read in near future.
 - [The rusty mailbox](/posts/): collections of either personal or technical [[dump/writing|writing]].
-- [An unfinished drawing canvas](/dump): Scattered recollection of notes.
+- [Notes](/dump): Scattered recollection of notes.
 - [Easels stand](/dump/projects): List of [[dump/projects]] I have built throughout the year!

 Regards, your internet friend Aaron.